 The only limit to the speed you can gain is your air meter, and the positioning of the land, including things you can climb up on out of water.
 You can continuously refresh your air meter if you happen to swim close to the shore of an island without going on land.
 If you Superswim up on land, your speed is retained, and Link will run backwards.
 If you go off an edge or back into the water while on land, your speed will reset back to 0.
 With enough speed, it is possible to reach an island before it loads.
 Using this allows to be loaded underneath an island, similar to a Wind Waker dive.

-A TAS would use superswimming to cross vast amounts of overworld extremely quickly (much faster than sailing).
-The sail is still a necessary item, however.
+Superswimming can be used to cross vast amounts of overworld extremely quickly (much faster than sailing).